Frequently asked Questions

 Q?
 Do you sell Gift Cards?

 A. Absolutely.
-You can stop by either of our locations and purchase a gift card for any dollar amount, service or package.
+You can stop in and purchase a gift card for any dollar amount, service or package.
 You can also purchase online through this website.
-Keep in mind gift cards are good at either location.
 Purchase here.

 Q?
 Can I pre-pay for an appointment?